Edited by: Keri Stooksbury

 In general, peak times tend to be on the weekends, while regular and value tickets can be had mid-week.

 Depending on how long you’ll be in the Orlando area, you could plan a day away from the parks based on ticket prices.
-You can learn more about ticket updates here.

 For example, say you know you want to visit Magic Kingdom, but the crowd calendar is showing Magic Kingdom as red (busy) every day except 1 during your trip — that’s the day you should go.
 Then start scheduling the other parks accordingly.